Local Consumer Program FAQs

 How does the Local Consumer Program work?
 What are the steps?

-MCC Law Center Local Consumer Program staff review all incoming consumer complaint forms for completeness and appropriateness for mediation.
-A copy of the complaint and letter are sent to the business requesting a written response.
-After 3 to 4 weeks, if the complaint has not yet been settled, a mediator is assigned to the case.
-The mediator will contact both consumer and business via phone to see if an agreeable settlement may be reached.
-Occasionally a mediator may request additional written documentation from the consumer and business for clarification or facilitation of the process.
-If an agreement cannot be reached, the consumer is informed of other options.
+MCC Law Center Local Consumer Program staff review all incoming consumer complaint forms for completeness and appropriateness for advocacy.
+A copy of the complaint form and letter are sent to the business requesting a written response and a Consumer Assistant is assigned to the case.
+The Consumer Assistant will contact both consumer and business via phone or email to see if an agreeable settlement may be reached.
+Occasionally a Consumer Assistant may request additional written documentation from the consumer and business for clarification or facilitation of the process.
+If an agreement cannot be reached, other options may be discussed.

 How long does it take?